 As your lawyer, I will build a comprehensive case designed to obtain the resources you need to rebuild your life.
 My firm will seek full compensation for all losses, seeking the best possible result for you.

 If you have suffered a catastrophic brain injury because of someone else's negligence, please call The Maurer Law Firm at 845-896-5295 to schedule a free consultation with our experienced personal injury lawyer.
-We serve clients in Poughkeepsie, Beacon, Newburgh, Wappingers Falls and other communities in and around Fishkill.
+We serve clients in Fishkill, Myers Corner, Beacon, Legrangeville and nearby areas of Hudson Valley.